czottmann/servus-theme-boilerplate/README.md

     listed above
   - `is_ext_*`: a "dynamic" placeholder — for example, if the shared file is a GIF then the placeholder `is_ext_gif` would be set.
+  - `dropbox_preview_link`: the URL to Dropbox' original preview page for the shared file.
+(Servus 1.0+)

 ## Changelog

+### October 22, 2012 — Servus 1.0.1

+- Hopefully made the "How to" and "Theme workflow" sections more clear.
+- Added placeholder `dropbox_preview_link`.

 ### September 15, 2012 — Servus 0.9.12